multiversx/mx-human-sc/README.md

 ## Contract scripts

 - `script/contracts/bootstrap` - set up the required dependencies
-- `script/contracts/build` - build the job and job-factory smart contracts and their ABIs
 - `script/contracts/console` - start a node console which may be used to interact with the blockchain

 ## API service scripts